-POWER-ON RESET TO ZERO-SCALE
+POWER-ON RESET TO ZERO-SCALE OR MID-SCALE

-The DAC8164 contains a power-on reset circuit that controls the output voltage during power-up.
-On power-up, the DAC registers are filled with zeros and the output voltages are set to zero-scale; they remain that way until a valid write sequence and load command are made to the respective DAC channel.
+The DAC8165 contains a power-on reset circuit that controls the output voltage during power-up.
+Depending on the RSTSEL signal, on power-up, the DAC registers are reset and the output voltages are set to zero-scale (RSTSEL = 0) or mid-scale (RSTSEL = 1); they remain that way until a valid write sequence and load command are made to the respective DAC channel.
 The power-on reset is useful in applications where it is important to know the state of the output of each DAC while the device is in the process of powering up.